 Typically, the high-risk processing will involve processing of personal data that meets the requirement to undertake a Data Protection Impact Assessment (DPIA) (Document G4).
-Previously known as a Privacy Impact Assessment and recommended as good practice by the Regulator (the Information Commissioner Office (ICO)), GDPR now requires these to be undertaken by law if your proposed processing poses "a high risk to the rights and freedoms of" data subjects (Article 35).
+The UK GDPR requires these to be undertaken by law if your proposed processing poses "a high risk to the rights and freedoms of" data subjects (Article 35).

-The term "high risk" is not well defined in the law, but as a rule of thumb, wherever your proposed processing involves Special Category (sensitive personal) data, or there are other risks, e.g. overseas transfers, then undertaking the DPIA process is advised.
+The term "high risk" is not well defined in the law, but as a rule of thumb, wherever your proposed processing involves Special Category (sensitive personal) data, or there are other risks, e.g. overseas transfers, then undertaking the DPIA process is required.
 The process is a risk assessment, prompting you to consider how your new service or system is going to remain compliant with the law.
 It will capture the details of the safeguards you will apply to overseas transfers.
 Use document G5 to guide you through the risk assessment.